Disclosing personal information out of Australia

 • there is an existing or proposed authority, such a public interest waiver or direction, which means the recipient will not have to comply with some or all of the law or scheme

-• the information being transferred is not protected under the privacy or data protection law
+• the information being disclosed is not protected under the privacy or data protection law

-• the recipient is able to opt out of the binding scheme without notice and without returning or disposing of the transferred information
+• the recipient is able to opt out of the binding scheme without notice and without returning or disposing of the disclosed information

 • the agreement is unenforceable at law.

-The fact that fair handling principles exist in the recipient’s jurisdiction may not be enough to satisfy this.
-The principles must be capable of being effectively upheld.
+The fair handling principles which apply to the entity must be capable of being effectively upheld.
+This includes where:

-• that individuals have rights they can exercise if the privacy obligations have been breached.
+• individuals have rights they can exercise if the principles are breached.

-• Where the recipient is not a bound contracted service provider, this section may be difficult to satisfy.
-The individual whose information is being transferred is not a party to the contract.
-This means they will not be able to take any action if the recipient breaches the contract in relation to their personal information.
+However, where the entity is not a bound contracted service provider, this section may be difficult to satisfy.
+The individual whose information is being disclosed is not a party to the contract, which means they have no right to take action under the contract if the entity breaches its fair handling principles.

 • establish mechanisms enabling access and correction rights to be exercised